HarrisonAllen/pebble-gbc-graphics/README.md

   * Maximum of 16x16 tiles (or 128x128 pixels)
 * Increases maximum x and y to allow for large 128x128 pixel sprites to be off-screen

+## Advanced v1.5.1
+* Adds function to allow loading from buffer to vram
+* Fixes sprite rendering bug (x offset was relative to absolute 0 rather than screen 0)

 # Understanding the Engine
 Let's get started!
 First, I'll go over some basics about the engine.